I am NOT looking for "childcare".

 I am looking for one woman, or two women together, or a couple together - who is/are interested in anything from short term (a lot of cleaning can happen in just one week) to, potentially, a long-term room and board situation.
 I could be for more than a month - which is the longest time noted on Workaway - but potentially a year or two.

 I have a nutrition consulting business (and two other PT jobs in the field of nutrition).
 And I want to develop some new ideas for new frameworks and paradigms for how people can age in place through intergenerational learning/helping/cooperation - how to share skills, resources and spare bedrooms.
 By prepping meals together and sharing meals together you will learn a lot about how to create healing foods for yourself and your family!

-All of this points to a variety of different kinds of work which would be helpful!
-Creative brainstorming, writing/editing, internet/computer work, absolute tidy/cleaning/readying, creating websites/blogs/videos, and brainstorming super-healthful diets for all situations/diseases and how to communicate new versions of this through the websites, blogs, videos, presentations, handouts, etc.
+All of this points to a variety of different kinds of tasks which would be helpful!
+Creative brainstorming, writing/editing, internet/computer task, absolute tidy/cleaning/readying, creating websites/blogs/videos, and brainstorming super-healthful diets for all situations/diseases and how to communicate new versions of this through the websites, blogs, videos, presentations, handouts, etc.

 I am looking for the following characteristics in the workawayer:

 1. A deep, intense, and flexible interest in all versions of healing diets and healing lifestyles.
 A curiosity to learn more, organize what is learned and share it with others.
 I do NOT want someone who has already made up their minds that there is just ONE way to eat to build health.
 Strict vegetarians, vegans or anyone with an adherence to any other rigid dietary regimen will NOT work for this work situation.
 I am interested in the seekers, explorers, experimenters and the curious.